 Rachel Kronowitz focuses her practice on insurance recovery for significant claims, counseling corporations in strategic risk management, including structuring insurance and risk transfer portfolios, and counseling Directors and Officers of corporations on issues related to their D&O coverage.
 For many clients, Rachel serves as an outside risk manager and, in some cases, as a corporate advisor.

-Having worked exclusively in the insurance industry for over two decades, Rachel has developed strong relationships and a reputation that help her to meet her clients’ needs efficiently and effectively.
+Having focused on insurance recovery and risk management for over two decades, Rachel has developed strong relationships and a reputation that help her to meet her clients’ needs efficiently and effectively.
 This includes the ability to resolve clients’ issues as quickly as possible, with the goal of avoiding litigation and securing a favorable settlement.
 These insurance coverage disputes involve losses associated with mass tort claims, first party liability issues and claims arising out of shareholder litigation and corporate governance disputes.
 Rachel also represents corporate policyholders in negotiations and formal alternative dispute resolution proceedings to obtain recovery of insurance assets for defense and liability costs associated with covered claims.

 Rachel understands that strategic risk management can go a long way towards protecting her clients from potential claims.
 She works with clients to audit their risk transfer portfolios, including their insurance, contractual indemnifications, and coverage under additional insured endorsements to ensure that they understand their risks and the extent of their coverage.
 For clients who are planning a corporate transition, such as opening a new business, merging companies, or opening in new countries, Rachel determines the risks involved and if the insurance portfolio matches those risks.
 If a risk transfer portfolio falls short, she provides recommendations based on a cost-benefit analysis.
 Her guidance to previous clients has included revisions to the company’s corporate structure or consideration other types of risk transfer mechanisms such as financial instruments.